Dev1139/learningGit/README.md

 # New project
-proect created from a local system
+project created from a local system